 I recommend making one post on Facebook and one Tweet per day during the run of a contest.
 This makes it likely that all of your fans and followers will hear about the contest at least once, without annoying anyone.
 On your Facebook Page, “Pin” the initial launch post to the top of your Timeline, like we did on the Wishpond Facebook Page during a recent Facebook contest:

-I also highly recommend using a Promoted Post or Promoted Tweet to boost your contest.
+I also highly recommend using a Promoted Post to boost your contest.
 These only require a small investment and help you reach thousands of targeted users.
-Check out our recent ebooks - The Complete Guide to Facebook Contests and A Simple Guide to the New Twitter Ads - for detailed walkthroughs on how to create Promoted Posts and Tweets for you contest.
+Check out our ebook – The Complete Guide to Facebook Contests.

 Don’t have the time or patience to post everyday?